scottgallant/docs.balsamiq.com/content/jira/transition-guide.md

 ![](//media.balsamiq.com/img/support/docs/jira/transitionguide/transition2.png)

-To start the conversion process, just click the "to Balsamiq Mockups 3 for JIRA Cloud" button
+To start the conversion process for the BMMLS on this JIRA issue, just click the "to Balsamiq Mockups 3 for JIRA Cloud" button

 ![](//media.balsamiq.com/img/support/docs/jira/transitionguide/transition3.png)